FM Radio Gods

-FM Radio Gods is the live electronica act of two artists: Andrew Hamilton (formerly Lucid) and Tao-Nhan Nguyen (DJ Tao), both from Montreal.
+FM Radio Gods is the live electronica act of two artists: Andrew Hamilton (formerly Lucid) and Tao-Nhan Nguyen (DJ Tao), both from Montreal, Quebec.

 In 2008, their track "See You Later Oscillator", the result of a collaboration between FM Radio Gods and Ali Emad (aka eFem), won the Roland Synthesizer Contest.

 Biography

 Since their debut in 2006, FM Radio Gods has recorded prolifically and appeared live on numerous occasions, including at the 2013 Rainbow Serpent Festival in Australia, and the 2017 Ozora Festival.